 Why Is Stacking Firewood Important?

 Stacking firewood maximizes airflow between individual logs and speeds up the drying process.
-The intent is to try and keep as much space as possible between individual pieces of firewood to allow the air to dry out the wood as well as keep the sides open for the sun to shine through.
+The intent is to try and keep as much space as possible between individual pieces of firewood to allow the air to dry out the wood and keep the sides open for the sun to shine through.
 However, you should simultaneously keep a cover on the top to prevent rain from wetting the logs.

 How to Stack Firewood Properly